threefoldtecharchive/0-stor/specs/concept.md

 - We use ItsYou.online IDs to identify consumers.
 - Data structure contains MD5 hashes of ItsYou.online IDs.
 - On put if we put new data content with the same key, data gets rewrited but consumer list remains the same.
-- For now we pass data as base64 encoded strings to the API.